XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter3.md

 # Chapter 3: Hardware and Software

-When you look inside a computing device,you see a bunch of circuits, chips, wires, speakers, plugs, and all sorts of other stuff.
-This is the hardware.
-But what you don’t see is the software.
+Computer hardware includes the physical components of a computer, such as the central processing unit, monitor, keyboard, computer data storage, graphic card, sound card, speakers and motherboard.
+Software is instructions that can be stored and run by hardware.
 Software is all of the computer programs, or code, running on this machine.
 Software can be anything from apps and games to webpages and data science software.

 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Hardware - Physical components that make up a computer system.`